AusClimateService/npcp/reports/phase1/phase1_report.md

 #### 2.2.1.
 Method

 The _quantile matching for extremes_ ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf))
-method involves populating a histogram with data that has been clipped to a valid range and then scaled to an integer value between 0 and the desired number of bins.
+method involves clipping the input data to a valid range and then scaling the clipped data to an integer value between 0 and 500 (typically) before applying the quantile-based transfer function.

 A typical valid data range might be -30C to 60C for daily maximum temperature (tasmax), -45C to 50C for daily minimum temperature (tasmin), or 0mm to 1250mm for daily precipitation (pr).
-The following scaling formulas (used in this intercomparison) map the valid range of data values across 500 integer bins:
+The following scaling formulas (used in this intercomparison) map the valid range of data values across the 500 integer values:
 - (tasmax + 35) * 5
 - (tasmin + 55) * 5
 - alog(pr + 1) * 70, where alog is the natural logarithm

 A small value of 0.1mm would have a scaled value of alog(0.1 + 1) * 70 = 6.7,
-which is rounded to an integer value / bin number of 7.
+which is rounded to an integer value of 7.
-The largest valid rainfall amount of 1250mm would have a scaled value of alog(1250 + 1 ) * 70 = 499.2,
+The largest valid rainfall amount of 1250mm would have a scaled value of alog(1250 + 1 ) * 70 = 499.2 (rounded to 499).
-which means it would be stored in the second highest bin in the histogram (i.e. bin 499).

-TODO - Describe quantile matching process.
+> TODO - Describe quantile matching process.
+>
+> Things to clarify:
+>   - How many quantiles does it calculate?
+100?
+>   - I’m assuming that for temperature data the input and reference quantiles are compared additively
+>     (e.g. the bias / adjustment factor for the 0.2 quantile is the arithmetic difference between the input 0.2 quantile and the reference 0.2 quantile).
+>     For rainfall is it a multiplicative comparison (i.e. the bias is the ratio) to avoid issues around potentially producing adjusted rainfall amounts less than zero?
+>   - When it comes to correcting model data outside the training period (let’s call it future data), let’s say you have a transformed future value of 150.
+>     Does the QME method figure out what quantile 150 corresponds to in the input training data (and then applies the adjustment factor for that quantile)
+>     or does it figure out what quantile 150 corresponds to in the future data (and then applies the adjustment factor for that quantile).
+>   - If a future data value falls between two quantiles, do you just apply the adjustment factor for the quantile it’s closest to?

 To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each ranked bin is applied to the target data